Many of us ring in the New Year eager to make a fresh start; to set good intentions and goals for the year ahead.

 Stencil inspirational quotes on the walls, or frame motivational messages.
 Create a vision board that illustrates your goals for the year ahead and make it your computer screensaver.
 Clip out a picture of the bathing suit you want to fit into by summer and hang it on the fridge.
 In doing so, you will keep your goals front and centre — and top of mind.

-As we continue to shelter in place to slow the spread of the pandemic, let’s continue to reflect and re-evaluate our lifestyle choices.
+Throughout the year, let’s continue to reflect and ere-evaluate our lifestyle choices.
 Resolve to make positive changes with easy-to-keep, unrestrictive, sustainable resolutions that are guided by the expert tips and advice we have provided.